 🥘 Ingredients

-To make this lemon curd loaf cake you will need;
+To make this simple lemon curd loaf cake, you will need:

-- Lemon Curd - homemade or store-bought lemon curd is fine.
+Lemon Curd - homemade or store-bought lemon curd.

-- Lemon juice and zest - try and use unwaxed lemons for maximum flavour.
+Lemon juice and zest - use unwaxed lemons for maximum flavour.

-- Creme Fraiche - gives the cake a lovely moistness.
+Creme Fraiche - helps make the cake lovely and moist.

 🔪 Instructions